 {{ article.views|default:"0 次阅读" }}

-In most cases,defaultThe filter meets our need for all variables that 'look like they have no content' to have a friendly default output, eliminating complex condition checks.
+in most cases,defaultThe filter meets our need for all variables that 'look like they have no content' to have a friendly default output, eliminating complex condition checks.

-default_if_noneFilter: Precise 'no value' handling
+default_if_noneFilter: Precise 'no value' processing

 {# 如果 user.nickname 是 nil,显示“访客”;如果 user.nickname 是空字符串 "",则原样显示 "" #}